rocket-pool/RPIPs/RPIPs/RPIP-39.md

 ### Lever B: Definition Incentive
 The definition incentive lever aims to influence the quality and completeness of the bounty definitions that accompany bounty proposals.
-* This incentive SHOULD be paid to the definition author for bounty definitions provided for a bounty that is adopted by the GMC.
+* This incentive SHOULD be paid to the definition author for bounty definitions that are adopted by the GMC.
-* This incentive payout SHOULD be paid a maximum of once per proposal, even if the bounty proposal is split into multiple definitions.
+* This incentive payout SHOULD be paid a maximum of once per bounty proposal, even if the bounty proposal is split into multiple bounty definitions.
 * Individual incentive payouts for this lever MAY be reduced at the GMC's discretion based on definition quality and completeness.

 ### Lever C: Support Incentive